EarthObservationSimulator/instrupy/docs/tests.rst

 2. Use of random input values and calculated output values to validate the test.

         i.
 Sometimes special cases are run, and some input values which do not make a difference to the output are made random.
-Eg: In case of a equatorial orbit, the latitude of the location seen by a nadir-pointed sensor will always be 0 deg, irrespective of the chosen orbital altitude, raan, ta which can be used as random values. ii.
-In cases where the random input values do influence the output, the expected output is calculated (as much as possible) from methods, code other than used by the :code:`OrbitPy` package.
+Eg: In case of testing the sign of look-angles, only the sign of the angle at which the sensor is tilted (with respect to the nadir-pointing frame) is important, and the magnitude can be used as an random input. ii.
+In cases where the random input values do influence the output, the expected output is calculated (as much as possible) from methods, code other than used by the :code:`InstruPy` package.
 Sometimes the chosen validation methods are approximate in which case an *approximately equal to* assertion tests are used.
-3. Using known inputs, and outputs from external sources (eg: literature, other orbital simulation softwares such as GMAT, STK)
+3. Using known inputs, and outputs from external sources (eg: literature).
+4. Use results from a previous run (corresponding to an older version of the software) as truth data.
-4. Run tests after making any revisions to the code.
+5. Run tests after making any revisions to the code.
 This helps to check that the revisions do not have unintended effects on the results.

 Test Modules
 ============